iresil/FowlFlightForensics/README.md

 > [!WARNING]
 > This project was created with the purpose of exploring various different scenarios related to Kafka.
 It should not be
-> considered production-ready by any means.
+> considered production-level by any means.
 Many parts of the code have been purposefully put together in a way that is
 > very far from "the Kafka way", in order to see what would happen.

 ## Description